Jay-736-Github/KuberAI_Simulation/Readme.md

-# KuberAI Gold Investment Agent - Full-Stack Web Application
+# KuberAI Gold Investment Agent -

 A sophisticated AI agent designed as a platform to simplify digital gold investments.
-The application features a secure, role-based workflow, catering to three distinct user types: **Normal Users**, **Admins**, and the **System** itself.
-The project is built with a modern technology stack, featuring a robust **FastAPI** backend, **MySQL** database, and a responsive, AI-driven interface for both conversational queries and transactional operations.
+The application features a secure, role-based workflow, catering to three distinct user types: Normal Users, Admins, and the System itself.
+The project is built with a modern technology stack, featuring a robust FastAPI backend, MySQL database, and a responsive, AI-driven interface for both conversational queries and transactional operations.
 ---

 ## ✨ Core Features